Sage-Bionetworks/schematic/docs/source/index.rst

 Manifest Submission
 ~~~~~~~~~~~~~~~~~~~

+Given a filled out manifest, this will allow you to submit the manifest to the "top level folder".
+This is validates the manifest and...

-- Validates the manifest.
-If errors are present, the manifest is not stored.
+- If manifest is invalid, erorr messages will be returned.
-- If valid:
+- If the manifest is valid:

   - Stores the manifest in Synapse.
-  - Uploads the manifest to a view, updating file views with annotations as follows:
+  - Uploads the manifest as a Synapse File, Annotations on Files, and/or Synapse Table.

-      - **Store manifest only**
-      - **Store manifest and annotations** (to update a file view)
-      - **Store manifest and update a corresponding Synapse table**

 More validation documentation can be found here: https://sagebionetworks.jira.com/wiki/spaces/SCHEM/pages/3302785036/Schematic+Validation